M4I-nanoscopy/mtf-nps-dqe/README.md

                         Rescale the frequency of the measured MTF curve by this factor --rotate ROTATE       Number of times to rotate the image clockwise
 ```
-Starting without coordinates will show a dialog to select the area for cropping.
-Starting without
+Starting without coordinates will show a dialog to select the area for cropping:

 ```bash
 python3 mtf/measureMTF.py data/edge/image.tif
 ```

-To run a simulated edge simple use
+To use a simulated edge simple run:
 ```bash
 python3 mtf/measureMTF.py
 ```